 Once the field is dirt-free, start preparing ridges 1m apart by adding cow dung manure and mixing well with the soil.
 Next, create rows 20-25cm apart on top of the seams.
 Start sowing the seeds to a depth of 1-2.5cm deep and 10cm apart in the rows created.

-Next, cover the seeds with light soil and then use dry mulching to include your field.
-If there is no enough rainfall, you’ll need to water the area twice a day, that is, morning and evening.
+Next, cover the seeds with light soil and dry mulching to include your field.
+If there is not enough rainfall, you’ll need to water the area twice a day, morning and evening.
 Beetroots take about 5-12 days to germinate.

-I would recommend using cow dung manure every seven days and watering when it comes to fertilizer application.
+I recommend using cow dung manure every seven days and watering for fertilizer application.
 You can also use industrial fertilizer NPK (Nitrogen, Phosphorus and Potassium) in a good ratio.

 Pests and Diseases Control

-Let us look at some of the most common pests and diseases that affect beetroot farming in Kenya.
+Let us look at some of Kenya’s most common pests and diseases that affect beetroot farming.